AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/export-lists.md

 ---
 # Export a list

-You can export a list of objects from Adobe Workfront.
-When the list of objects in Workfront contains more than 2000 items, exporting the list is the only way to review all items in the list on one page.
+You can export a list of objects from [!DNL Adobe Workfront].
+When the list of objects in [!DNL Workfront] contains more than 2000 items, exporting the list is the only way to review all items in the list on one page.

 For information on export formats and limits, see [Export data](../../../reports-and-dashboards/reports/creating-and-managing-reports/export-data.md).